 Can I change or drop my Duke University course?

 Drop/add (dropping one class and adding another class in its place) may be done prior to the beginning of the term or during the first three days of the term.
 There are no financial charges for dropping and adding.
-A high school student who wishes to drop their course and add a different course must be eligible for the new course in order to enroll.
-Please see the course description on the Summer Session website to determine any prerequisites.
+A high school student who would like to drop their course and add a different one must be eligible for the new course in order to enroll.
+Please see course descriptions on the Summer Session website to determine any prerequisites.

-Wednesday, June 29–Drop/Add for Term 2 ends at 11:59 p.m.
+Wednesday, July 3–Drop/Add for Term 2 ends at 11:59 p.m.
 Visiting high school students must contact the Summer Session office (email@example.com).

 What if I need to withdraw from my Duke University course?